Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

 - Goal:
   - Striker: Get the ball into the opponent's goal.
   - Goalie: Keep the ball out of the goal.
-- Agents: The environment contains three agents.
-Two Strikers and one Goalie.
+- Agents: The environment contains two different Multi Agent Groups.
+One with two Strikers and the other one Goalie.
   Behavior Parameters : Striker, Goalie.
 - Striker Agent Reward Function (dependent):
   - +1 When ball enters opponent's goal.